lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 If successful, the function will return the numeric handle for the open database.

-If unsuccessful, the function will return a helpful error message.

-If the database is already open, a traceback will be thrown that contains the already open database handle.
+If too many database handles are already open, then `E_QUOTA` is raised.
+If path is invalid, then `E_INVARG` is raised.
+If the database is already open, `E_INVARG` is raised with the existing database handle as the error value.
+If SQLite cannot open the database, then `E_NONE` is raised with the SQLite error message.

 **Function: `sqlite_close`**

 sqlite_close -- This function will close an open database.

-int `sqlite_close`(INT database handle)
+none `sqlite_close`(INT database handle)

-If successful, return 1;

-If unsuccessful, returns E_INVARG.
+If database handle is invalid, then `E_INVARG` is raised.
+If the handle still has worker threads using it, then `E_PERM` is raised.

 **Function: `sqlite_execute`**